- Code ASIA2103

 This course is an introduction to the languages of Asia and the Pacific that explores the diversity, complexity and vitality of languages of the regions to our north and east.
 The course uses case studies from a number of countries and societies to cover topics such as: the history and power of spoken and written forms of language (eg. in China, Japan, India, Papua New Guinea); language choice and language politics in multilingual societies (eg. India, Indonesia, East Timor); the influence of thought and culture on language use (eg. politeness in Korean and Indonesian); and the impact of language contact in multilingual societies, including English in Asia and the Pacific, and Asian and Pacific languages in the world.
 The course introduces concepts, theories and models from linguistics that allow us to develop a nuanced view of the region through the lens of language.

-In this 'L' version of ASIA2001, students will engage with readings and complete written assessment in the language they are studying.
+In this ‘L’ version of ASIA2001, students will engage with readings and complete written assessment in the language they are studying.
 This course can be counted toward an Asian language major.
-Enrolment is conditional on confirmation of staff available to mark assessment.
+Enrolment is conditional on students' skills in the study language and on confirmation of staff available to mark assessment.
+Please contact the course convenor if you are interested in enrolling in this course.

 On successful completion of this course students should be able to: